 No, they will not.
 If you notice many aphids on your plants and there are still more coming in every day or two, this is a sign that the environment around the plant isn’t balanced anymore because of too much greenfly activity.

-The only time when greenflies might go away without any help from humans is if outside temperatures get below 10 degrees Celcius for a long period of time.
+The only time greenflies might go away without any help from natural predators or humans is if outside temperatures get below 10 degrees Celcius for a long time.

 What time of year do aphids come out?

-Greenflies will come out in the spring when they sense new roses and plants coming up.
+Greenflies will come out in the spring when they sense new roses, flower buds and plants.
 They are most active during this time of year and you’ll notice a lot more aphids on your rose bush because of it.
 Aphids also prefer wet and warm climates, so springtime, with plenty of rainfall, can be ideal for them.

 Do coffee grounds kill aphids?

-Yes, coffee grounds are a good way to get rid of aphids.
+Yes, coffee grounds are a good way to get rid of the aphids on roses.
 They can be applied as an organic pesticide on plants and will help deter them from returning.
 To use this method, simply put the grounds in a pot with water over high heat until boiling then strain out the liquid before spraying it onto your plant’s leaves or flowers to kill off any pests you find there.

 Aphids are hard to kill with pesticides, so the best way to get rid of them is by using an organic pesticide.
 This can be done by following these steps: